Face-Down Recovery After Retinal Surgery

 - You cannot fly in an airplane, go to mountains/high altitudes or scuba dive until the gas bubble is gone.
 Altitude changes can cause your eye pressure to rise.
 That can lead to problems with the bubble.

 Making Your Face-down or Sideways Recovery easier while:

 - Sitting: Fold your arms on a table and lay your forehead on your arms.

 - Lying down: Lie face down on a pillow; have the recovering side of your face hang off the edge of the bed.
 This helps reduce pain and keeps pressure off your operated eye.

-- Anytime: Use special equipment that can make it easier to stay face down or sideways.
+- Or any time, with special equipment to make your recovery more comfortable.
 You can rent or buy equipment such as:

 - Face-down chairs.
 These can adjust to provide support for your head and neck while you sit.

 - Tabletop face cradles.
 These allow you to keep your hands free while sitting at the table.

 - Face-down pillows.
 These have a space cut out for your face to help you sleep more comfortably.

 - Face-down mirrors.
 These are angled to let you see people or objects in front of you.
 That way you can watch TV or speak directly with visitors.